nikunjy/EPL/lectures/lecture 2/lecture.md

 ###Copy Constructor
 In C++ you operate in copies, copies are always allowed.
 So either delete the copy constructor or make a copy constructor that can do deep copy.
 If you want to avoid the problem of double delete.
 You can look at this in the String_first_version.cpp in this folder.
 Just turn on the DOUBLE_DELETE_PROBLEM macro.
+There might be valid scenarios where you don't want the object to be copied at all, like file handlers, or threads.
+In that case you have to declare the copy constructor or the assignment operator as deleted.
+Notice the source Stirng_first_version.cpp and follow the use of the macro COPY_DISABLED

 ###Assignment Operator
 It should be pretty much same as the copy constructor.
 Keep in mind some things :